mics-sbd/just-add-water/docs/features.md

 ## Cloud Native Security

-Pegasus uses AAD in order to ensure that applications and infrastructure is protected by both AuthN and AuthZ between each other.
+Secure By Design uses AAD in order to ensure that applications and infrastructure is protected by both AuthN and AuthZ between each other.
 Groups are provided to ensure users can be assigned with Principle of Least Privelege in mind, and a Service Principal is provided to prevent direct access to infrastructure.